 Of course Oriana was present when P&O celebrated their 175th anniversary in the port of Southampton, when all seven ships of the line were together.
 Unfortunately, I did not have the possibility to be in Southampton that day, but Oriana presented herself 'the day after' at IJmuiden, still flying the specially designed celebrationflag in her mast, as seen in the large lock at IJmuiden on the 4th of july 2012.
 I added a closer picture of the flag on the introduction page to P&O.

-Before 2016, P&O will change the livery of all of its ships, repainting the funnels in blue with the golden sun logo in the middle and adding an artists impression of the Union Jack to the bow of the ships.
-This will be done to remember the British heritage of the line, and to make them easier recognisable.
-In the opinion of many, the new livery, replacing the former that was introduced on the 'Strath'-liners of the 1930's, will make the ships look more like mass-market American ships then British ones, despite the print of the flag.
+In 2017, the livery of all of P&O's ships changed, when the funnels were repainted in blue with the golden sun logo in the middle and an artists impression of the Union Jack was added to the bow of the ships.
+This was done to remember the British heritage of the line, and to make them easier recognisable.
+In the opinion of many, the new livery, replacing the former that was introduced on the 'Strath'-liners of the 1930's, instead made the ships look more like mass-market American ships then British ones, despite the print of the flag.
 Next to that, it is kinda strange that the company is so proud of its British heritage to incorporate the flag in the ships livery, but meanwhile the ships have all been re-flagged to Bermuda, recieving the new homeport of Hamilton, just like their Princess sisters.
 Of course, Bermuda is still part of the United Kingdom but still...
 But over time, we will mabybe get used to it somehow.